s0up4200/redactedhook/README.md

 - Check for record labels.
 Useful for grabbing torrents from a specific label.
 - Check if a user's ratio meets a specified minimum value (additional API hit if used with the other two).
 - Easy to integrate with other applications via webhook.
+- Rate Limiter set to maximum 7 requests per 10 seconds.

 It was made with [autobrr](https://github.com/autobrr/autobrr) in mind.

+### Rate Limiter

+The rate limiter is designed to control the rate of incoming requests to the application.
+It is configured to allow a maximum of 7 requests within a 10-second period, ensuring that the application adheres to the API's rule of not making more than 10 requests every 10 seconds.
+Lets play it safe and not get banned.

+The rate limiter has two main components:

+1. Token refill rate: This is the rate at which tokens are added to the limiter.
+In our configuration, the token refill rate is set to 0.7 tokens per second, which results in 7 tokens being added every 10 seconds `(0.7 * 10 = 7)`.

+2. Burst capacity: This is the maximum number of tokens that the limiter can hold.
+In our configuration, the burst capacity is set to 7, which means that the limiter can allow up to 7 requests at once if it has accumulated enough tokens.

 ## Getting Started